ARTFL-Project/PhiloLogic4/docs/installation.md

 Installing PhiloLogic's libraries requires administrator privileges.
 The C library depends on `gdbm`\_, which _must_ be installed first, to compile correctly.

-Just run the install.sh in the top level directory to install the C Core, Python dependencies, and the Python PhiloLogic library:
+Just run the install.sh in the top level directory of the PhiloLogic4 you downloaded to install PhiloLogic and its dependencies:

 `./install.sh`